AI in Executive Search is the Standard

 What Hasn’t Changed in Executive Search

-AI in executive search is dependent on the data from which it learns.
-Yet crowd-sourced candidate data from LinkedIn members is flawed — it’s either incomplete, outdated, or peppered with misleading information.
-As a result, recruiters often fail to uncover rock stars and A-players.
+Crowd-sourced data is one of the reasons top candidates are missed.
+The profiles you find on LinkedIn are often incomplete, outdated, or peppered with misleading information.
+Additionally, to little is done to clean and improve the data.
+As a result, recruiters fail to uncover rock stars and A-players.
 Searches talk longer than they should.
-And some hires fizzle because the right person person for the job didn’t even make it onto the long list.
+And some hires fizzle because the right person for the job didn’t even make it onto the long list.
 And that’s not all.

 Artificial Intelligence Is Designed to Upsell Us

-Making matters worse, as much as AI is designed to help, it is also designed to upsell you.
+While AI is designed to help, it is also designed to upsell you.
 So it holds back information that ought to be easy to find.
 AI throttles the data to force you into ever more expensive premium licenses.
 A quick “Google” search returns public profiles that LinkedIn hides from paying subscribers.
 Moreover, the filters you get with premium licenses are crude.
-So sourcers waste an extraordinary amount of time searching LinkedIn.
-Artificial Intelligence in executive search is not the panacea it is cracked up to be.
+So candidate sourcers and executive search researchers waste an extraordinary amount of time scouring LinkedIn.

-Though LinkedIn is powered with AI, it does not tell you how a company is structured, where passive candidates sit, or whether you’ve found all viable candidates.
+Though LinkedIn is powered with AI, it does not tell you how a company is structured, where passive candidates sit, or whether you’ve found all viable candidates at a company.
 Quite simply, LinkedIn doesn’t work that way.
 (But we do.
 We recruit differently.)

-Consequently, sourcers repeat LinkedIn keyword searches, duplicating earlier work as they attempt to plug holes in their passive candidate research.
-Yet all too often, the same LinkedIn search will yield different results.
+Consequently, candidate sourcers repeat LinkedIn keyword searches, duplicating earlier work as they attempt to plug holes in their passive candidate research.
+Yet even when executive recruiting sourcers repeat the same keyword search, the LinkedIn search will yield different results.
 That unreliable outcome leaves recruiters with an uneasy sense that they are missing important candidates.
-And, yes, they absolutely are.
+And, yes, they are.

 When Everyone Uses It, AI Is Not a Competitive Advantage